-The Demand Letter dated 01.01.2013, states as follows:-
+The demand letter dated 17.10.2018, states as follows:-

-Terms and condition no. 4 - If the payment is not made by the prescribed date as indicated in the demand letter, then the installment amount due will be liable for payment of interest at the rate of 13.5% as per the Rules of the Parishad and the interest will be calculated on quarterly basis.
+Terms and condition - If the payment (of Rs.
+1,09,968/=) is not made by the prescribed date (i.e. 30.11.2018) as indicated in the demand letter, then the installment amount due will be liable for payment of delay charges at the rate of Rs.
+75/= per day.

-11.2 Having examined the terms and conditions of the Registration Booklet/Demand letter, we would like to examine the laws on contracts.
+12.2 Having examined the terms and conditions of the Registration Booklet/Allotment letter, we would like to examine the laws on contracts.
 In this connection, it is useful to note what Chitty has to say about the old ideas of freedom of contract in modern times.
-The relevant passages are to be found in Chitty on Contracts, Twentyfifth Edition, Volume- I, in para 4, and are as follows :- little value when one party has no alternative between accepting a set of terms proposed by the other or doing without the goods or services offered.
+The relevant passages are to be found in Chitty on Contracts, Twenty-fifth Edition, Volume- I, in para 4, and are as follows:-

+"These ideas have to a large extent lost their appeal today."
+Freedom of contract", it has been said, "is a reasonable social ideal only to the extent that equality of bargaining power between contracting parties can be assumed, and no injury is done to the economic interests of the community at large."
+Freedom of contract is of little value when one party has no alternative between accepting a set of terms proposed by the other or doing without the goods or services offered.
 Many contracts entered into by public utility undertakings and others take the form of a set of terms fixed in advance by one party and not open to discussion by the other.
-These are called "contracts d'adhesion" by French lawyers.
-Traders frequently contract, not on individually negotiated terms, but on those contained in a standard form of contract settled by a trade association.
-And the terms of an employee's contract of employment may be determined by agreement between his trade union and his employer, or by a statutory scheme of employment.
-Such nevertheless transactions are contracts notwithstanding that freedom of contract is to a great extent lacking.

-"These ideas have to a large extent lost their appeal today.
-"Freedom of contract", it has been said, "is a reasonable social ideal only to the extent that equality of bargaining power between contracting parties can be assumed, and no injury is done to the economic interests of the community at large."
-Freedom of contract is of
+These are called "contracts d'adhesion"